What is a spread — how does it influence trading?

 Variable spreads are the opposite of fixed spreads, which constantly change as the bid and ask prices change.

-The bid and ask prices can change due to trading volume, liquidity, volatility, and supply and demand, which, in turn, could affect the spread to widen or tighten.
+The bid and ask prices can change due to trading volume, liquidity, volatility, and supply and demand, which could, in turn, cause the spread to widen or tighten.

 This type of spread is offered by brokers who don’t use the ‘dealing desk’ method, which means they receive their prices from various liquidity providers and offer them to their traders.